-We have audited the accompanying financial statements of Rose Fitzgerald Kennedy Greenway Conservancy, Inc. (a Massachusetts corporation, not for profit) which comprise the statement of financial position as of December 31, 2016, and the related statements of activities and changes in net assets, cash flows and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Rose Fitzgerald Kennedy Greenway Conservancy, Inc. (a Massachusetts corporation, not for profit) which comprise the statements of financial position as of December 31, 2017 and 2016, and the related statements of activities and changes in net assets, cash flows and functional expenses for the years then ended, and the related notes to the financial statements.